 You Must Have a Valid Proof of Liability Insurance In Case Of an Accident Involving Your Boat

 If your watercraft ever gets into a mishap, you can use the license to get maritime insurance.
-In addition to applying for a certificate of registration, proof of liability insurance coverage is required in case of a boating mishap.
+In addition to applying for a certificate of registry, proof of liability insurance coverage is required in case of a boating mishap.
 Before leaving port, check local regulations to see if you need evidence of insurance to run your sailboat legally.
 New vessels and transfers of possession must be reported within ten days.

 Penalties and fees may be imposed if you fail to disclose these modifications, even if your watercraft is never used in Canadian waterways.
 Your boat’s registry papers may have been lost or stolen, a new proprietor or operator has taken over, or you’ve moved.
 If any of the above ever changes, remember to amend the register!